 St Sampson the Hospitable, aka St Sampson the Innkeeper and Unmercenary, was the son of rich important Romans.
 Already well-educated, he continued to study medicine, and doctored the sick without charge.
 When his parents died he set his slaves free, passed out alms and prepared himself to go into the wilderness– which was likely anywhere outside of Rome.

 The Patriarch of Constantinople, in recognition of Sampson’s great virtue, ordained him to the holy priesthood.
-St Sampson the Hospitable kept many alive, but died young, around 530, and was buried at the Church of Holy Martyr Mokios in Constantinople.
+St Sampson the Hospitable kept many alive, but died young, in about CE 530, and was buried at the Church of Holy Martyr Mokios in Constantinople.

 Scratch one saint in this town and you find another.
 St Mokios was another great physician, one of the Holy Unmercenary Physicians, twenty doctors in antiquity who refused to accept money for their services.
 They were all canonized.